 The longest wait—for those who used injectable contraceptives—averaged five to eight months, as these contraceptives suppress ovulation, the researchers wrote.
 The shortest average wait, two months, was for users of intrauterine devices (IUD).
 Pill takers waited an average of three months, while women who used contraceptive patches waited an average of four months.
-The study combined data from three other studies of almost 18,000 women, from Denmark and North America, who planned pregnancies between 2007 and 2019 and who shared details of their contraceptive, medical, and lifestyle histories for the researchers.
+The study combined data from three other studies of almost 18,000 women—including the SPH-based Pregnancy Study Online (PRESTO)—from Denmark and North America who planned pregnancies between 2007 and 2019 and who shared details of their contraceptive, medical, and lifestyle histories for the researchers.

-“Our results, although imprecise, indicate little or no lasting effect of long-term use of these methods on fecundability,” say the authors of the study, which involved BU researchers Jennifer Yland (SPH’23), who oversaw most of the statistical analysis. study senior author Lauren Wise, a School of Public Health professor of epidemiology, and Kathryn Bresnick (SPH’17).
+“Our results, although imprecise, indicate little or no lasting effect of long-term use of these methods on fecundability,” say the authors of the study, including lead author and epidemiology doctoral student Jennifer Yland, who oversaw most of the statistical analysis; study senior author Lauren Wise, professor of epidemiology; and Kathryn Bresnick (SPH’17).
 They collaborated with Boston’s Brigham & Women’s Hospital and Denmark’s Aarhus University.
 Yland discussed the results with BU Today.

 Jennifer Yland: I became interested in this topic when I noticed that while use of long-acting, reversible contraceptive methods has become increasingly common worldwide, most research on the potential effects of contraception on future fertility has focused specifically on oral contraceptives.
 Many women are concerned about how their contraception could impact their ability to conceive in the future.
 With data pooled from three studies across the United States, Canada, and Denmark, we were uniquely poised to evaluate this question.